 Dress should be consistent with university dress standards at all events.
 Appropriate dress will be specified in the publicity prior to the dance.

-Brigham Young University-Idaho invites students to refer to, For the Strength of Youth when choosing their swimsuit attire.
-Specifically we are taught, “Never lower your dress standards for any occasion.
+BYU-Idaho invites students to refer to For the Strength of Youth when choosing their swimsuit attire.
+Specifically, we are taught, “Never lower your dress standards for any occasion.
 Doing so sends the message that you are using your body to get attention and approval and that modesty is important only when it is convenient”.